The Dirty Half Dozen: Plot

-Gordon fails to rescue Lincoln from Hydra, and Raina recognizes the injuries he receives from a dream she once had, discovering her new Inhuman precognitive abilities.
+Gordon fails to rescue Lincoln Campbell from Hydra, and Raina recognizes the injuries he receives from a dream she once had, discovering her new Inhuman precognitive abilities.
 S.H.I.E.L.D.
 Director Phil Coulson offers a truce to the group of agents who oppose his leadership, agreeing to unlock Nick Fury's "toolbox", containing his secret files on S.H.I.E.L.D. and many known enhanced individuals, for them in exchange for their help in fighting Hydra.
 Coulson also works with Grant Ward, a former S.H.I.E.L.D.-turned-Hydra agent who has agreed to temporarily work with the team in exchange for Coulson's protection of Kara Palamas, another former S.H.I.E.L.D. agent who was brainwashed by Hydra.
 Sunil Bakshi, the Hydra agent who brainwashed Palamas and was subsequently brainwashed himself by Ward, reveals the location of Hydra's Arctic base, where Agent Mike Peterson is being experimented on alongside Campbell.

 After Jiaying refuses to risk anyone else to rescue Campbell, Raina receives a vision of Skye saving him, and convinces Gordon to take Skye to the Playground, S.H.I.E.L.D.'s base.
-Coulson reforms his original S.H.I.E.L.D. team of May, Ward, Skye, Fitz and Jemma Simmons, and they fly to the Arctic in their old mobile command base, a plane called the Bus.
+Coulson reforms his original S.H.I.E.L.D. team of Melinda May, Ward, Skye, Leo Fitz and Jemma Simmons, and they fly to the Arctic in their old mobile command base, a plane called the Bus.
 Their approach is detected by Hydra, who shoot down the Bus with missiles, but the team escape in a quinjet and infiltrate the base with Bakshi's help.
 Coulson, May, and Fitz break into the base's control rooms to steal information about Hydra leader Wolfgang von Strucker's primary headquarters in the small Eastern European nation of Sokovia, while Skye, Ward, Bakshi, and Simmons rescue Peterson and Campbell.
 During the rescue, Simmons attempts to kill Ward as she once promised she would, but Bakshi gets in the way and Simmons murders him instead, and Ward flees after sparing Simmons' life.

 The team escape the Hydra base as S.H.I.E.L.D. forces bomb it.
 Jiaying's ex-husband Cal warns her of Raina's power, believing that she will soon stage a coup for leadership of the Inhumans.
 Coulson contacts Maria Hill to inform her of Strucker's headquarters and his possession of Loki's scepter.
 As Hill prepares to call in the Avengers to deal with Strucker, Raina has a vision of the scepter and the terrible consequences of the Avengers retrieving it, witnessing "men made of metal" tearing cities apart.